radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 Note that the VFR and BV are two attributes of the object `net`, namely `flowmat` and `velmat`.
 Elements `flowmat[i][j]` and `velmat[i][j]` respectively store the VFR and BV of the capillary going from node _i_ to node _j_.
 These two have the same sign, and is > 0 if the flow goes from node _i_ to node _j_, while it is < 0 if the flow goes from node _j_ to node _i_.
 By definition then, it follows that `flowmat[i][j]` and `flowmat[j][i]` (as well as `velmat[i][j]` and `velmat[j][i]`) have opposite signs.

-Here you can find a complete description of all methods and attributes of the _pipenet_ class.
+[Here](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/manuals/syn_manual.md) you can find a complete description of all methods and attributes of the _pipenet_ class.
 You can print the same manual as:
 ```
 import numpy as np
 import sys
 sys.path.insert(0, '../code' )      # Add the SpinFlowSim "code" folder where the syn.py and visu.py files are stored
+import syn

 help(syn.pipenet)
 ```